hodyroff/scs-training/clusterstacks/presentation/02-technology-comparison.md

 <!-- .element: class="fragment" data-fragment-index="3" -->

 Note:
-- CAPI emerged from Kubernetes SIG Cluster Lifecycle
+- CAPI emerged from Kubernetes SIG Cluster Life-cycle
 - It takes a Kubernetes-native approach: managing clusters using Kubernetes CRDs and controllers
 - The "Kubernetes managing Kubernetes" pattern is central to its design
 - CAPI includes several key components: